 The Southernmost Point buoy, at the corner of Whitehead Street and South Street, marks not only the spot for the southernmost point of the continental United States but also the distance (90 miles) to the next country, Cuba.
 The buoy, installed by the city in 1983, is visited by thousands of people each day.
-(Before the buoy, a small sign stood in the spot alongside a line of seashells for purchase.)
+(Before the buoy, a small sign stood at the spot alongside a line of seashells for purchase.)
 Taking a photo in front of the buoy is imperative for a first visit to Key West, so bring a tripod, or ask a stranger to snap a few shots.
-Buskers play music and street vendors sell food and goofy souvenirs and slash open coconuts to drink.
+Buskers play music, and street vendors sell food and goofy souvenirs and slash open coconuts to drink.